 Dan Harmon is one of the most well-known examples of a showrunner clashing with a network.
 Harmon was the showrunner for three seasons of Community until being sacked before the fourth season.
 Then, for Season 5, he was quickly rehired as co-showrunner.

 He also created the story circle to assist writers in creating better TV episodes and feature films.
 However, Harmon’s firing was ultimately due to a conflict between the two showrunner responsibilities we discussed earlier.
-Despite the show’s success, the showrunner needed to oversee the creation and management aspects of the show, and it was not working on Community.
+Despite the show’s success, the showrunner needed to oversee the creation and management aspects of the show, and it was not working for Community.

 Harmon wanted to make good television, while the studio wanted to ensure the program was a rating success.
 Harmon was fired because he could not produce the show he desired with the money he was given.
 Getting rid of a showrunner, on the other hand, is nothing new.
 After Bryan Fuller and Michael Green resigned due to creative differences, American Gods needed a new showrunner.

-Video: Dan Harmon on Being a Showrunner
+Dan Harmon on Being a Showrunner

 Grey’s Anatomy premiered in 2005, launching the career of Shonda Rhimes, one of television’s most successful and influential showrunners.
 For example, Rhimes has directed some of television’s most popular shows, including Scandal, How to Get Away with Murder, and Empire.
 Rhimes recently inked a multi-billion dollar development contract with Netflix.